-Course description: This course explores diversity in thought and practice among followers of Jesus in the Roman empire by investigating various groups and writings traditionally viewed as “heretical”, marginal, or non-canonical.
-We will study these groups by looking at opponents addressed in canonical literature, by considering the so-called heresiologists (e.g. Irenaeus), and by studying writings that did not come to be included in the canon (namely the New Testament Apocrypha and Nag Hammadi writings).
+Course description: This course explores diversity in thought and practice among followers of Jesus in the Roman empire by looking at groups and writings traditionally viewed as “heretical”, marginal, or non-canonical.
+We will study these groups by looking at opponents addressed in canonical literature, by considering the so-called heresiologists (e.g. Irenaeus), and by studying writings that did not come to be encompassed in the canon (especially the New Testament Apocrypha and Nag Hammadi writings).

-In identifying the various types of groups devoted to Jesus, we will ask questions such as: What forms of ideology and practice do we encounter in the literature?
+In identifying various groups, we will ask questions such as: What forms of ideology and practice do we encounter in the literature?
 How are these different forms or groups related to one another?
 What are the key issues of debate among them?
 How might we plot these out on a “map” of the early Jesus movements?
 In the process we will address theoretical and historiographical issues in the study of Christian origins, including problems with the concepts of “orthodoxy” and “heresy,” as well as issues relating to the category of “gnosticism.”
 In the first term we will focus attention on differing groups in one particular region, Asia Minor, and in the second term we will concentrate on different forms and groups reflected in the early Apocrypha and gnostic writings.

 - Principal ancient and scholarly readings linked in this syllabus